AppiumTestDistribution/PageObjectPatternAppium/README.md

 To Run the Cucumber test

-    * mvn clean -Dtest=RunnerCukes test
+    * mvn clean validate && mvn clean -Dtest=RunnerCukes test

 1.Please make sure you have android.json or iOS.json with capabilities under caps folder.